Next.js (Part 2)

 getStaticProps

-A getStaticProps function can be used to generate a page based on data returned by a web service call*.
+I used getStaticProps to generate a page based on data returned by a web service call*.

 * You should not fetch an API Route from getStaticProps or getStaticPaths.
 Instead, write your server-side code directly in getStaticProps or getStaticPaths (or call a helper function).